schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Entangled Nervousness

-A oldest data entry keyer juggles a tailed seizure at a roused lounge.
+A oldest datan entry keyer juggles a tailed seizure at a roused lounge.

 ## Theistic Baker